fundamentals Office 365 Tips and Tricks

 Governance is the process of defining the people, processes, rules, and structure within Microsoft Teams and across M365.
 Traditionally, it has been a very IT-driven process that is often associated with locking things down.
 However, it’s important to find the balance between IT being satisfied while still ensuring that end users have the freedom to collaborate.

 In this remote/hybrid work environment, it’s essential to help users through the plethora of choices available when creating Microsoft Teams, SharePoint Sites, and Groups.
-When you take a user-focused approach, good governance will drive lasting adoption.
+When you take a user-focused approach, good governance will drive lasting Microsoft adoption.

 Read our blog that shares some basics of creating a pragmatic governance plan and the ingredients which will make it destined for success.